thoughtworksarts/EmoPy/README.md

 ## Guiding Principles

 - __FER for Good__.
 FER applications have the potential to be used for malicious purposes.
-We want to build FERPython with a community that champions integrity, transparency, and awareness and hope to instill these values throughout development while maintaining an accessible, quality toolkit.
+We want to build EmoPy with a community that champions integrity, transparency, and awareness and hope to instill these values throughout development while maintaining an accessible, quality toolkit.

-- __User Friendliness.__ FERPython prioritizes user experience and is designed to be as easy as possible to get an FER prediction model up and running by minimizing the total user requirements for basic use cases.
+- __User Friendliness.__ EmoPy prioritizes user experience and is designed to be as easy as possible to get an FER prediction model up and running by minimizing the total user requirements for basic use cases.

 - __Experimentation to Maximize Performance__.
 Optimal performance in FER prediction is a primary goal.
 The deep neural net classes are designed to easily modify training parameters, image pre-processing options, and feature extraction methods in the hopes that experimentation in the open-source community will lead to high-performing FER prediction.

-- __Modularity.__ FERPython contains four base modules (fermodel, neuralnets, imageprocessor, and featureextractor) that can be easily used together with minimal restrictions.
+- __Modularity.__ EmoPy contains four base modules (fermodel, neuralnets, imageprocessor, and featureextractor) that can be easily used together with minimal restrictions.

 ## Contributing